ICSC-Spoke3/HaMMon-ML-digital-twin/docs/training.md

 Use one of the existing folders inside `.runs` as a template if needed.

+# Runner loop

+`runner.py` defines the training/validation loop for a single run.
+It consumes `run.config`, builds the objects provided by `runner_init.py`, and orchestrates the per‑epoch flow (reset/update/compute/save metrics, checkpointing, and evaluation).
+The `Run` class in `run.py` owns the run context: it resolves folders, loads `config.yaml`, tracks config changes via `Tyaml`, and provides the CSV logging and checkpoint I/O used by the runner.

 # Launching Training

 Once `settings.yaml` and the run folder are ready, start training with: